Articles

 What is a Financial Aid Grace Period?

-What is a Financial Aid Grace Period?
-Students are given a 6 month grace period on each individual Federal Stafford loan borrowed before the loan goes into repayment.
-This grace period begins after you fall below half-time status as a stude...
+Students are given a 6 month grace period on each individual federal direct loan borrowed before the loan goes into repayment.
+This grace period begins after you fall below half-time status as a student...

 What is a Loan Period?

-What is a Loan Period?
 According to the Federal Student Aid glossary, a loan period is defined as the period of time in which a loan will be applied to the cost of your classes.
-At CSU-Global, we set-up financial aid for 2 trimesters at...
+At CSU Global, we set-up financial aid for 2 trimesters at a ti...